 Worth getting out of bed for

-Next door neighbour Herringboneis open daily for fresh, seafood-centric dinners – choose sharing seafood plates in boat-size-order of skiff, sailboat or yacht – and decadent weekend brunches that include sticky cinnamon rolls, stone crab and avocado toast and lemon-sprinkled lobster rolls.
+Next door neighbour Herringboneis open daily for fresh, seafood-centric dinners – choose sharing plates in boat-size-order of skiff, sailboat or yacht, and decadent weekend brunches that include sticky cinnamon rolls, stone crab and avocado toast and lemon-sprinkled lobster rolls.
 Capo on Ocean Avenue is a long-time favourite for fine-dining Italian cuisine with an elegant rustic vibe and delicious lobster risotto.
 The trendier Tar & Roses takes a local approach to farm-fresh Italian cuisine, with a seriously impressive wine list, to boot.
 For fabulous views over the beach and Santa Monica Pier, head to The Lobster on Ocean Avenue, whose fresh seafood is just as worthy of attention.
-A few blocks inland, two-Michelin-starred Mélisse offers decadent tasting menus designed by chef Josiah Citrin; reservations a must.
+A few blocks inland, Mélisse offers decadent tasting menus designed by chef Josiah Citrin; reservations a must.

 Pulling up outside the Viceroy Santa Monica on a sunny afternoon, I am instantly reminded of idyllic childhood summers spent at the Grand Hotel in Michigan.
 That particular hotel, with its vibrant Hollywood Regency-style mix of baroque and Chinoiserie, has influenced my style choices ever since.
 Glamour is everything to me, so it’s important – no, essential – for my surroundings to reflect that.
 How wonderful, then, it is to pass the Viceroy’s valets and stride into an elegant, colourful foyer filled with vivid kelly green vases, and French-style chairs and chaises.
 Already, I feel as though I might just be in the most fabulous hotel in Los Angeles.